MbinOrg/mbin/README.md

 8. Go to: [http://127.0.0.1:8000](http://127.0.0.1:8000/)

 This will give you a minimal working frontend with PostgreSQL setup.
 Keep in mind: this will _not_ start federating, for that you also need to setup Mercure to test the full Mbin setup.

-_Optionally:_ you could also setup RabbitMQ, but the Doctrine messenger configuration will be sufficient for local development.

 More info: [Contributing guide](CONTRIBUTING.md), [Admin guide](docs/admin_guide.md) and [Symfony Local Web Server](https://symfony.com/doc/current/setup/symfony_server.html)